priyankabehera2323-debug/NetworkWalks-Week3-Password-Cracking/README.md

 ## 🔒 Authorization & Ethical Use

-These techniques were performed only against the authorized training material supplied for the NetworkWalks cybersecurity laboratory.
+These techniques were performed only against the authorized material supplied for the NetworkWalks cybersecurity laboratory.

 Password-cracking tools should only be used against files, systems, or accounts for which explicit authorization has been provided.

 ---

-## 📚 Training
+## 📚 Reference

-**Program:** NetworkWalks Cybersecurity & Ethical Hacking **Week:** 3
+**Source:** NetworkWalks Cybersecurity & Ethical Hacking **Week:** 3
 **Modules:** W3-PM1 and W3-PM2